What is an SEO Audit? The Cornerstone of Every Good SEO Campaign

 TimingReason

-After major website changesCheck if updates have impacted SEO
+After a Website RedesignTo check if major updates have negatively impacted SEO performance.

 “SEO audits are an essential part of any SEO analysis.
 At the base minimum, they help keep your clients’ websites healthy and energized.”

-A healthy website typically maintains a site health score above 90% to stay competitive in search rankings.
-Regular audits, combined with the right tools, ensure your site remains optimized and ready to perform.
+A healthy website typically maintains a site health score above 90% in tools like SEMrush to stay competitive.
+Regular audits ensure your site remains optimised.
+Read our full Semrush review here.

 Key Parts of an SEO Audit